albar965/littlenavmap-manual/en/TUTORIALVFR.md

 * Zoom in until you see the airport diagram showing taxiways, runway details, parking positions and more.
 * Zoom in further until you see the white parking numbers.
-* Right click on the center of one of the green ramp parking spots \(11 is used here\).
+* Right-click on the center of one of the green ramp parking spots \(11 is used here\).
 * Choose `Select Airport Meythet (LFLP) / Parking 11 as Flight Plan Departure` ![Select Airport / Parking as Flight Plan Departure](../images/icons/airportroutestart.png) in the context menu.

 ![Meythet (LFLP) Parking](../images/tutorial/vfrmapparking.jpg)